MiguelGarciaCastro/MiDoggApp/README.md

 ![image](https://user-images.githubusercontent.com/87254760/148318225-4ff526fb-677d-4495-83fe-ec550e0b1da0.png)

 ## Description
 Sometimes, it's hard to figure out where you should take your dog for an outing.
-Which places are dog-friendly?
-What do other dog handlers have to say about these dog friendly places near you?
+Which places and activities are dog-friendly?
+What do other dog handlers have to say about these dog-friendly places and activities near you?

 MiDoggApp is here to help!